Recovering contact forms from boundary data: Holography on manifolds with boundary and causality maps

 \section{Holography on manifolds with boundary and causality maps}

-Let $X$ be a compact connected smooth $(2n+1)$-dimensional manifold with boundary and $v$ a smooth traversing vector field.
-Recall that $v$ admits a {\sf Lyapunov function} $f: X \to \R$ so that $df(v) > 0$.
-We assume that $v$ is boundary generic as in Definition \ref{def.2.2_boundary-generic}.
+Let $X$ be a compact connected smooth $(2n+1)$-dimensional manifold with boundary and $v$ a smooth {\sf traversing} vector field.
+Such $v$ admits a {\sf Lyapunov function} $f: X \to \R$ so that $df(v) > 0$.
+We assume that $v$ is boundary generic in the sense of Definition \ref{def.2.2_boundary-generic}.

-Let $\mathcal F(v)$ be the $1$-dimensional {\sf oriented foliation}, generated by the traversing $v$-flow.
-Such foliations, under the name {\sf short foliations} were studied in \cite{EG}.
+Let $\mathcal F(v)$ be the $1$-dimensional singular {\sf oriented foliation}, generated by the traversing $v$-flow.

 We denote by $\g_x$ the $v$-trajectory through $x \in X$.
-Since $v$ is traversing and boundary generic, each $\g_x$ is homeomorphic either a closed segment, or to a singleton.
+Since $v$ is traversing, each $\g_x$ is homeomorphic either a closed segment, or to a singleton.